 Because Quadramet is excreted in the urine, radiation exposure was based on a urinary voiding interval of 4.8 hours.
 Radiation dose estimates for bone and marrow assume that radioactivity is deposited on bone surfaces, in accordance with autoradiograms of bone samples taken from patients who received Quadramet.

-Radiation dose to specific organs, which may not be the target organ of therapy, may be influenced significantly by pathophysiological changes induced by the disease process.
-This should be taken into consideration when using the following information: